designedmind/2017/CFP.md

 REPRESENTING OURSELVES

-Consciousness is often held to be so mysterious that a theory of it will require a new kind of science, perhaps one which posits consciousness as an all-pervasive feature of the universe.
-We may have to content ourselves with _identifying_ consciousness with some kind of general-purpose information-processing or informational complexity, with no real insight into why such an identification makes sense, or accept consciousness as an emergent epiphenomenon, something that comes along for the ride whenever information is processed in complex ways.
-This prospect relegates consciousness to a rather passive role, serendipitous but otherwise useless, bereft of specific characteristics that distinguish it from any other kind of information processing that occurs in the biological world.
+Consciousness is often presumed to require a new kind of science, perhaps one which posits consciousness as an all-pervasive feature of the universe.
+Two popular options seem to be _identifying_ consciousness with some kind of general-purpose information-processing or informational complexity, with no real insight into why such an identification makes sense, or accepting consciousness as an emergent epiphenomenon, something that comes along for the ride whenever information is processed in complex ways.
+These prospects relegate consciousness to a rather passive role, serendipitous but otherwise useless, bereft of specific features that distinguish it from information processing in general.

 This is a powerful intuition, but neglects the distinct role that consciousness plays in our behaviour.
 Human beings have a rich set of